ArcticNature/docs/content/references/cli.md

 This is done to allow flexibility for the needs of the future focusing on the needs of the now and supporting backward compatibility.

-To accomplish this a special `--paerser` option is available.
+To accomplish this a special `--parser` option is available.
 Because this is processed before a parser for the command line is selected there are a few restrictions on this options: